data-integrations/wrangler/docs/directives/split-url.md

 # Split URL

-The `split-url` directive splits a URL into protocol, authority, host, port, path, filename, and query.
+The SPLIT-URL directive splits a URL into protocol, authority, host, port, path, filename, and query.

 ## Syntax